contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 In this case, a **Contact** entity was automatically created.
 Entity properties are created based on the name of the columns in the first row of a worksheet.

-Go back to the Wrapper's **Overview** tab to view the new entities.
+From the Wrapper's **Overview** tab, you can view the new entities.

 ![Entities created](images/new-spreadsheet-entities.jpg "Entities created")